asad1123/url-shortener/README.md

 ./run.sh -r
 ```

 This will then launch the MongoDB and Redis containers (these containers will NOT be exposed outside of the internal Docker network), after which it will launch the API container on port 8000.
+Both Mongo and Redis containers are also volume mounted to the host, so even if the whole application goes down, the application will be able to retain data on next boot.

 ## Testing